Summer and sunscreen go hand-in-hand.

 And if those ingredients aren’t good for the oceans, they’re not good for lakes, rivers and ponds either.

 So, what now?

 Look for a safer sunscreen that uses zinc oxide, titanium dioxide and mineral UV filters that are the safest for humans.

-Instead, look for a safer sunscreen—made by brands like Lani & Kai—that uses zinc oxide and titanium dioxide, mineral UV filters that are considered to be both reef safe and the safest for humans, according to the Food and Drug Administration (FDA).
+Look for natural sunscreen brands, like Lani & Kai, that uses zinc oxide and titanium dioxide, mineral UV filters that are considered to be both reef safe and the safest for humans, according to the Food and Drug Administration (FDA).